networkop/k8s-topo/README.md

 ```

 # Visualisation
-Every time a new topology is created with `k8s-topo --create topology_name` command, it's possible to view a visual graph, representing this topology.
-Using `k8s-topo --graph topology_name` after the topology has been created, will create a json representation of a graph and feed it into a simple D3.js-based web page.
-A NodePort service exposes internal web server, running inside a `k8s-topo` pod, on port **32080** of every node.
+After the topology has been created, it is possible to view the resulting graph.
+The `k8s-topo --graph topology_name` command will create a json representation of the topology graph and feed it into a simple D3.js-based web page.
+This web page, running inside a `k8s-topo` pod, is exposed externally as a NodePort service on port **32080** of every node.

 ![](random.png)

 The colour of vertices represent the node the pod is running on.
-In these case there are 4 nodes in total.
+In this case the topology is spread across 4 different nodes.

 # Private docker registry setup